Shipping seems simple at first. You pick the order, package it, and send it out. That’s it.

 To get an estimate of how much you could save, there’s a free tool called Audisee which takes an upload of your FedEx or UPS invoice file (CSV or XML) and provides a report on the amount of fees which could potentially be refunded.
 This service doesn’t highlight exactly which shipments are refundable, or make the claims on your behalf, but it does give an indication of what you could get back – whether you do it yourself or use a shipping audit company.

 Where do UPS and FedEx stand on the use of these services?
-If they are really losing 3%-4% of their shipping charges due to refund claims, won’t they fight back?
+If they are really losing 3%-4% of their shipping charges due to refund claims, won’t they fight back when shipping contracts are up for renewal?
 Ellen Riley of 71lbs again:

 When a customer renews their contract, FedEx or UPS sometimes try to put a waiver on the account saying they can’t apply for money-back guarantees.
 Customers don’t have to accept that.
 They’ve had the guarantees for a long time, and if they start trying to do away with them, people will just switch from one to the other.
 Right now, FedEx is the carrier who is making it more difficult to make claims on the Money Back Guarantee, but if people start looking to switch to UPS, perhaps FedEx will ease off.
 After all, it is a service level guarantee that they created.